chinzhening/capstone-project/report/main.typ

   A variance reduction of approximately 57.5% is observed when using $S_T$ as a control variate for $S_0$.
 However, as $S_0$ approaches the strike price $K = 50$, the variance reduction for this control variate diminishes to 10.9%.

  This decline in performance can be explained by the weak correlation between $S_T$ and the straddle payoff $h(S_T)$.
 As shown in @straddle-option-linear-scatter, the relationship between these two quantities is highly non-linear when $S_0 approx K$.
-Therefore, the linear control variate $Y = S_T$ fails to capture much of the variation in $h(S_T)$, leading to suboptimal variance reduction.
+Therefore, the linear control variate $Y = S_T$ fails to capture much of the variation in target $h(S_T)$, leading to suboptimal variance reduction.
 This shows that the same control variate may not be effective across different parameter regimes.

   #figure(
     caption: [$h(S_T)$ vs. $S_T$ for straddle Option, $S_0 = K = 50$, using $S_T$ as a control variate.],